-Let’s stay in the year 1934, and stick with high handed melodrama, while we’re at it.
-Success at Any Price illustrates a point that I’d illustrate with Shanghai Express if TCM would just show it again… that even fur I’m not a huge fan of can be put to great use.
+Let’s stay in the year 1934, and stick with high-handed melodrama, while we’re at it.
+Success at Any Price illustrates a point that I’d describe with Shanghai Express if TCM would just show it again… that even fur I’m not a huge fan of can be put to great use.

 Success at Any Price – The Film

 So, we have a character who ruthlessly works up the corporate ladder, ruining lives along the way only to suffer a final comeuppance in the end yet narrowly escape so that a happy ending can be realized.
 I liked this character more when it was a girl played by Barbara Stanwyck in Baby Face.
 Here’s it’s some guy named Joe played by Douglas Fairbanks Jr., who ends up looking very Clark Gable-y throughout the film.
 Thankfully for all involved, Douglas isn’t the one wearing the furs this time around; that’s handled by the object of his desire: his boss’s mistress.
 Whom, I should point out, he eventually marries and then… divorces.